datastaxdevs/workshop-introduction-to-nosql/README.md

 ## THE END

-Congratulation your made it to the END.
+Congratulation you made it to the END.